dvfrancis/craftr/.github/ISSUE_TEMPLATE/04-javascript.md

 ---
-name: "JavaScript"
+name: JavaScript
 about: Create an issue relating to this project's JavaScript
-title: "JAVASCRIPT - "
+title: 'JAVASCRIPT - '
 labels: enhancement
 assignees: dvfrancis

 ---